 Are you wondering about the difference between ghee and cultured ghee?
 The answer is it is different where the raw ingredients are concerned.
 Secondly, cultured ghee offers a high aroma that non-cultured ghee often lacks.
 The difference between ghee and cultured ghee is the presence of lactic acid in the cultured ghee.

-It is the safest ghee clarified butter for severely lactose-intolerant people with zero risks of food sensitivity.
+It is the safest ghee clarified-butter for severely lactose-intolerant people with zero risks of food sensitivity.